 To add to the effect, we placed a fog machine below the fan about 1 foot away and turned the fan on high.
 This allowed the fog to pour through the fan mechanism and out on top of our barbecued blucky.

 I don’t know about the durability or long term effects of using artificial fog through the fan mechanism, but since we only use this prop once a year for about 2-3 hours total, it hasn’t shown any problems.
-I can assume though most people will have enough common sense to know this isn’t something to be used daily.
+You should have enough common sense to know this is something you don’t use every day.
 I do however make no warranties or claims for its safety or durability.